Exploiting CSMA/ECA and Adaptive Sensitivity Control for Simultaneous Transmit and Receive in IEEE 802.11 WLANs

 \section{Introduction}

-\IEEEPARstart{T}{raditional} IEEE 802.11 wireless local area networks (WLANs), which employ the carrier sense multiple access with collision avoidance (CSMA/CA) protocol, continue to be a popular choice for providing cost-effective wireless Internet access in a variety of scenarios for over two decades.
-The next generation WLANs \cite{survey_hew} face the challenges of supporting the explosive growth in wireless Internet traffic, providing increased user throughputs, and operating successfully in dense deployments.
-This necessitates the development of solutions to enhance efficiency in increasingly challenging operating environments.
+\IEEEPARstart{T}{raditional} IEEE 802.11 wireless local area networks (WLANs), which employ the carrier sense multiple access with collision avoidance (CSMA/CA) protocol, continue to be a popular choice for providing cost-effective wireless Internet access.
+Some of the challenges faced by the next generation WLANs \cite{survey_hew} include supporting the explosive growth in wireless Internet traffic, providing increased user throughputs and successful operation in dense deployments.
+This necessitates solutions to enhance efficiency in increasingly challenging environments.
 Motivated by this, there have been efforts along various dimensions, e.g., improving the efficiency of channel access through carrier sense multiple access with enhanced collision avoidance (CSMA/ECA), enhancing spatial reuse opportunities through sensitivity adaptation, and more recently, simultaneous transmit and receive (STR) operation for maximizing medium utilization and throughput.

-Recent developments in self-interference cancellation techniques \cite{SC_FD} have made in-band full-duplex (FD) \cite{FD_SIC} operation feasible for wireless communications.
-Unlike conventional half-duplex (HD) radios used in legacy WLAN equipment, FD radios can transmit and receive simultaneously.
-Existing efforts towards FD wireless networks have mainly investigated Physical (PHY) layer aspects; however, solutions for medium access control (MAC) have also started to emerge \cite{FD_Phy_Mac}.
-The capability of FD operation in legacy wireless communication technologies like WLANs provides a number of benefits.
-Enabling FD operation, also referred to as STR operation, in WLANs briefly surfaced on the agenda of the next generation WLAN standard (IEEE 802.11ax \cite{11ax}); however it was left out due to other priorities.
-Moving forward, the STR feature is likely to be the focus of future WLAN standards.
+Recent developments in self-interference cancellation techniques have made in-band full-duplex (FD) \cite{FD_SIC} operation feasible for wireless communications.
+Unlike half-duplex (HD) radios, FD radios are capable of simultaneous transmission and reception on the same frequency resource.
+Recent studies on FD wireless networks have mainly focused on Physical (PHY) layer aspects; however, medium access control (MAC) and network layer protocols have also started to emerge \cite{FD_Phy_Mac}, \cite{xfdr_wcm}.
+The capability of FD operation in legacy wireless technologies like WLANs provides a number of benefits.
 The STR mode theoretically doubles the channel capacity of WLANs.
-STR operation in WLANs creates two distinct types of wireless links: (a) bi-directional FD (BFD) in which a pair of FD-capable access point (AP) and station (STA) can simultaneously transmit/receive to/from each other, (b) unidirectional FD (UFD) in which the AP can simultaneously transmit to a FD/HD STA while receiving from another FD/HD STA.
-Both types of FD links are shown in Fig. \ref{fd_scenarios}.
+STR operation in WLANs creates two distinct types of wireless links (illustrated in Fig. \ref{fd_scenarios}): (a) bi-directional FD (BFD) in which a pair of FD-capable access point (AP) and station (STA) can simultaneously transmit/receive to/from each other, (b) unidirectional FD (UFD) wherein the AP can simultaneously engage in transmission with a FD/HD STA while receiving from another FD/HD STA.